 Cleopa GmbH is a provider of innovations offering a wide range of consulting and service offers.
 Cleopa was founded in 1998 and it counts 28 employees currently.
 In the private sector, we offer energy audits and custom-made solutions for enterprises which would like to reduce their CO2 balance.
 Moreover at a research level, Cleopa is trusted very well with the chances and challenges of energy efficiency projects, which is based on its long-standing activity in the energy consulting.
 Cleopa develops and executes innovation projects for and with partners in the field of energy.
 This includes the management consulting for energy efficiency, financing, commercialization, participation in the submission, involvement of the companies in associations as well as the participation in the project implementation and documentation.

-Cleopa is the partner of LIVERUR that will take care of encompassing all the environmental and energy – related challenges.
+Cleopa is the partner of LIVERUR that takes care of encompassing all the environmental and energy-related challenges.

-Thanks to its long lasting experience in stakeholders involvement and energy efficiency problems, Cleopa will cover the following role: in WP2, Cleopa will contribute to the identification of the business models that show lower impacts on the environment, developing and enhancing the EF technique in order to adopt the outcome to the rural business models.
-IN WP3 and WP4 Cleopa will assist the creation and elaboration of the RAIN concept, both in terms of environmental impact and stakeholders’ feedback involvement.
-During the implementation of the pilotings (WP5) Cleopa will assist the different territories in the Impact Assessment for the environmental – related indicators.
-WP6 will see Cleopa smart abilities employed: thanks to precedent projects, Cleopa is able to help Wellness Telecom in the development of the platform, especially when it comes to stakeholders’ acceptance and inclusion.
-As all the other partners, Cleopa will be strongly active in WP7 for dissemination and communication activities both on German and Pan – European soil.
+Thanks to its long-lasting experience in stakeholders involvement and energy efficiency problems, Cleopa covers the following role: in WP2, Cleopa contributes to the identification of the business models that show lower impacts on the environment, developing and enhancing the EF technique in order to adopt the outcome to the rural business models.
+In WP3 and WP4 Cleopa assists the creation and elaboration of the RAIN concept, both in terms of environmental impact and stakeholders’ feedback involvement.
+During the implementation of the pilotings (WP5) Cleopa assists the different territories in the Impact Assessment for the environmental-related indicators.
+WP6 sees Cleopa smart abilities employed: thanks to precedent projects, Cleopa is able to help Wellness Telecom in the development of the platform, especially when it comes to stakeholders’ acceptance and inclusion.
+Like all the other partners, Cleopa is strongly active in WP7 for dissemination and communication activities both on German and Pan – European soil.